Rangers vs. Tigers Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has eight doubles, 14 home runs, 19 walks and 49 RBI (48 total hits).
-He has stolen three bases.
+- Adolis Garcia has 48 hits with eight doubles, 14 home runs, 19 walks and 49 RBI.
+He's also stolen three bases.

 Garcia Recent Games